DawitLulie/A2SV_Solved_Questions/README.md

 git clone https://github.com/DawitLulie/A2SV_Solved_Questions.git

 ```
-# 2 Navigate to a platform folder:
+## 2 Navigate to a platform folder:
 ``` bash
 cd A2SV_Solved_Questions/leetcode
 ```
+## 3 Open any Python solution and run it:
+python 76-Minimum-Window-Substring.py
+# Contribution
+I welcome contributions!
+You can:

+Add a new solution from any platform

+Improve existing solutions

+Add solutions from weekly contests